People First Language is great, but did they slip up with folks on the spectrum?

 Is there a way to get this monkey off our back once and for all?

 Matthew Rozsa discusses a type of ableism common among non-autistics.

 Bryan Kelly discusses how, after years of struggling with Asperger’s Syndrome, he was finally able to find success. — Matt Rozsa, an editor at The Good Men Project, requested an essay on how I discovered my passion for computers.
 My early life was rather difficult.
 Neither of my parents had any business having children.
-We, my siblings and…
+We,…

 Matthew Rozsa discusses a struggle unique to autistic individuals in PhD programs.

 Matthew Rozsa discusses why people with Asperger’s Syndrome, and all so-called “misfits,” need to unite. — I’ve been writing about living with Asperger’s Syndrome for more than three years, and during that time I have received a curious response from many readers outside of the HFA (or high-functioning autism) community.
 Although many of them strongly identify…